 The cost of package design is entirely dependent on the needs of each client.
 It also relies on the complexity of the design and how it will be displayed on the package.
 The starting fee starts at $400 and goes up from there.

-When Can Freelance Graphic Designers Raise Their Rates?
+When Can A Freelance Graphic Designers Raise Their Rate?

-Hopefully, you’ve figured out where you’ll place your prices now.
-You know whether you’ll charge per hour or per job, and you’ve established a price range for both.
+Hopefully, now you’ve figured out how to position yourself and the quality of clientele you want to cater to.
+You know whether you’ll charge per hour or per project, and you’ve established a price range for both.

 For freelance graphic designers, there is no yearly Christmas bonus or automatic cost-of-living boost.
 You must be the one who ensures that your rates rise over time.